dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 ## Let's Start

-Clone your react+router starter or the [js-react-router-starter](https://github.com/dartmouth-cs52/js-react-starter), you should know the drill by now.
+🚀 We're going to be adding to your starterpack from sa3

 Redux does add some complexity to your project which is not always needed.
 So I would recommend either creating a branch for your starter code for redux. `git checkbout -b with_redux`.
 Or create a new repository.
 Your choice, but I do strongly recommend getting all your repos organized and named correctly. 😎

 ### Github Clone and Switch Reminder